FRRouting/frr/doc/user/zebra.rst

    option and we will use Route Replace Semantics instead of delete than add.

+.. option:: --routing-table <tableno>

+   Specify which kernel routing table *Zebra* should communicate with.
+   If this option is not specified the default table (RT_TABLE_MAIN) is used.

 .. option:: --asic-offload=[notify_on_offload|notify_on_ack]

    The linux kernel has the ability to use asic-offload ( see switchdev